Shuchitha-codes/visual-part-search/README.md

 Solution: Created an AWS Lambda /auth/token endpoint to fetch fresh tokens securely, without exposing secrets on the client.

 Bonus future implementation

 If expanded into a production-scale system:

-1. Asynchronous Ingestion Pipeline

-Instead of running ingestion in the browser, CAD files would be uploaded to S3, triggering an SQS + Lambda pipeline that:
+1. Asynchronous Ingestion Pipeline: Instead of running ingestion in the browser, CAD files would be uploaded to S3, triggering an SQS + Lambda pipeline that:Renders snapshots, Generates descriptions, Creates embeddings,Stores metadata

-Renders snapshots

-Generates descriptions

-Creates embeddings

-Stores metadata

-All fully async and fault-tolerant.

 2. Hybrid Data Storage
 Vectors: Pinecone
 Metadata: DynamoDB or PostgreSQL
 This reduces cost and improves query flexibility.

 3. Metadata-Based Pre-Filtering
 Before vector search, filter candidates by part category to reduce search space and speed up queries.

 📱 Mobile UX for Field Technicians

 To make the tool practical for on-site usage:

-PWA support for offline-first behavior

-Direct camera capture using capture="environment"

-Offline caching of recent or commonly used parts
+Direct camera capture using capture="environment" Offline caching of recent or commonly used parts

 Touch-friendly UI layout